hamza-muhammadd/LAXEE.COM/Research/Product-Research/001-Egyptian-Chocolate.md

 ## Local Availability

-Assumption for this demo:
+Similar imported premium chocolates are available in Bangladesh.

-Similar imported chocolates are available in Bangladesh, but the specific selected Egyptian product has limited availability.
+The exact Egyptian product is assumed to have limited availability.

 **Status:** MUST VERIFY